 I first heard of Joe during my time undertaking my Undergraduate degree at The Queensland Conservatorium back in 2013 when my peers pushed me to check him out.
 I was certainly grateful after witnessing such a skilled musician perform incredibly dense music with an ease and elegance that demanded respect.
-Then I found out they were all his compositions, and that this one just one of the many areas Joe works within the music industry.
+Then I found out they were all his compositions, and that this was just one of the many areas Joe works within the music industry.

 Having already accomplished so much in his music journey, I was very interested to hear that he had become a practicing clinical nurse.
 This short interview focuses on the relationship between music, drumming, nursing and how Joe translates his skills between each “role”.

 Do you recall what sparked your interest in nursing and roughly when this occurred?

 Analogous to any career addition, it was a gradual decision making process.
 I have always had in interest in medicine and health at large, having had Type 1 Diabetes since childhood, so call it a “natural interest ! “.
 I do though remember being on a tour in Russia, and studying Nursing had been on my mind for a long time, and I saw a limo pull up outside a restaurant, and a man and woman just stepped over a homeless person.
 No acknowledgement , nothing.
 With the rose coloured glasses of memory, if there was a confirmatory point to study a profession that directly helped people, that would be it.
 The rest has been a mixture of hard work, great fun and life changing human interactions on all levels.

 Do your skills in the music industry translate to the health industry in any direct or indirect way? (eg: being a good improviser, self direction etc).